 This is a problem with the App Store download system, and it has been reported for a number of other apps.
-It appears to be due to the fact that the App Store tracks and knows the presence of all other copies of the app on your system and will refuse to complete the download if it finds another copy of the app, the 1.4.7 version or newer, on the machine.
+It appears to be due to the fact that the App Store tracks and knows the presence of all other copies of the app on your system and will refuse to complete the download if it finds another copy of the app on the machine.
 There is nothing we can directly do to fix that as Apple runs the App Store download system, but there does seem to be a workaround

 - Quit the App Store application, and any copies of Texpad that may be running

 - Delete all copies of Texpad from the

 /Applicationsfolder as well as from your machine as their presence will interfere with the download and may lead to a partial download of the app or the app disappearing after a successful download.